linz/topo-processor/README.md

 ## Description

 The Topo Processor is a collection of small components that can be combined together to create a pipeline.
+It can be run on a local workstation or using AWS Batch.

 These components include transforming data into cloud optimised formats like [COG](https://www.cogeo.org/) and the creation of [STAC](http://stacspec.org/) metadata.

 ## Installation

-### Requirements
+### Requirements to run Topo Processor locally:

 #### Poetry